nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/Lamenote - irisCTF.md

 ### Exploitation

-To summarize our finding before, We found few things:
+To summarize our findings before, We found a few things:
-- Request must be through iframe;
+- The request must be through iframe;
 - CSRF when creating notes;
 - If the searching note is only one, render the note.